Creek or ridge first

 Friday

-Check in once, keep dinner simple, and do not spend the first night trying to see the whole strip.
+Unload the bags, keep dinner simple, and do not spend the first night trying to see the whole strip.

 Saturday morning